 Leonardo Alfonso is a Civil Engineer of the National University of Colombia and currently holds the position of Senior Lecturer in Hydroinformatics at IHE Delft and is currently acting as the Specialisation Coordinator of the Master in Water Science and Engineering specialisation Hydroinformatics.
 He has a combined consultancy and research experience in water modelling.
-He holds an MSc degree in Water Science and Engineering, specialisation Hydroinformatics at UNESCO-IHE Delft and a PhD degree in the same field from UNESCO-IHE / TU Delft.
-He is currently participating in a number of European-funded research projects under the Seventh Framework Programme.
+He holds an MSc degree in Water Science and Engineering, specialisation Hydroinformatics at UNESCO-IHE Delft and a PhD degree from Delft University of Technology and UNESCO-IHE.
+He has participated in a number of European-funded research projects under the Seventh Framework Programme.
 He is currently involved in H2020 GroundTruth and the recently acquired H2020 NAIADES project.
 He has also participated in several capacity-building activities in Kenya, Rwanda and Myanmar and in Colombia, for which he is Country Coordinator and member of the Academic Research Partnership Colombia - The Netherlands.
-He holds the University Teaching Qualification (UTQ) certificate, teaching in topics that include ICT, Operational Water Management, Software for model integration and Matlab.
-He is a member of the SENSE Research School.
+He holds the University Teaching Qualification (UTQ) certificate.
+His teaching activities include topics of ICT, Operational Water Management, Software for model integration, Matlab, Python and ArcGIS.
+He is member of the SENSE Research School.

 Dr. Alfonso's research interests are aligned with the three Hydroinformatics Chair research lines:

 Data, modelling, uncertainty and risk